tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Demo.md

 jupyter notebook
 ```

 A bit of notebook troubleshooting.
-Depending on the environment you are running the notebook from the environment might not recognize bash and you migh want to try to delete the '%%bash' and add '!' infront of pip:
+Depending on the environment you are running the notebook from the environment might not recognize bash in the very first cell and you might want to try to delete the '%%bash' and add '!' in front of the 'pip install...':

 ```
 !pip install kfp~=1.8.14